malloydata/malloydata.github.io/src/documentation/user_guides/basic.md

 ```

 ### Project
 In Malloy, "project" is a verb, not a noun.
-As in "to project something", rather than "this is a project". `project` produces a list of fields.
+As in "to project something", rather than "this is a project".
+A `project` statement produces a list of fields.
 For every row in the input table, there is a row in the output table.
-This is similar to a simple `SELECT` statement in SQL with no aggregations.
+This is similar to a simple <code>SELECT</code> statement in SQL with no aggregations.

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "isPaginationEnabled": true}